RedPitaya/RedPitaya/doc/quickStart/needs.rst

 ##############################

-The following essential items needed to start are already included in each STEM kits available from our `WEB store <http://redpitaya.com/#products>`_:
+The following essential items needed to start are already included in each RedPitaya kits available from our `WEB store <http://redpitaya.com/#products>`_:

 * 5 V / 2 A micro USB power supply,
 * 4GB (up to 32GB) Class 10 micro SD card with pre-loaded Red Pitaya OS,
 * Ethernet cable.

-Additional Required Items not supplied with the STEM kits:
+Additional Required Items not supplied with the RedPitaya kits:

 * computer with internet browser (Chrome browser recommended),
 * router with DHCP server enabled and access to the internet.